Federal Health Care Fraud Lawyer - 18 U.S.C. § 1347

 - The Civil Monetary Penalties Law – Authorizes civil penalties for violations of the Anti-Kickback statute.

-Call a Los Angeles health care fraud lawyer at our office for more information about your specific case.
+Call a federal health care fraud lawyer at our office for more information about your specific case.
 Health care fraud criminal cases are typically complex.
-A federal criminal defense lawyer from our office will need to conduct a thorough examination of all the evidence to start preparing a solid defense plan.
+We need to conduct a thorough examination of all the evidence to start preparing a solid defense plan.

 As addressed in the information above, there are significant criminal penalties associated with a health care fraud conviction, including fines well into the hundreds of thousands of dollars and significant periods of incarceration.
 In addition to these court-imposed legal penalties, a health care fraud conviction can have extremely severe collateral consequences as well.